 That’s just the same as for a car.
 And as with any other vehicle, if the engine won’t start, buy or borrow a battery charger and follow the instructions to recharge your battery.
 Or just get your breakdown cover provider (AA, RAC, or whoever you’re with), to come and give it a jump start.
 Run the engine for 20 minutes or so before switching it off.

 Another good winter tip is to buy a spare electric hook-up adaptor for your garage or hallway and plug your campervan in, to charge up the leisure battery from time to time.
 This is especially handy if you ever have friends staying the night with you.
 If there’s no spare bedroom you can offer them your comfy self-contained campervan, complete with a fridge, heating, lighting and their own kettle and loo!
 Luxury.

-Anyway… I hope this is useful – and if you’re ever in Sussex, do come and see for yourself how easy it is to use our campervans, all year round.
-Here’s a handy map to help you find us.
+Anyway… I hope this is useful and if you have any tips on how to winterize a motorhome for winter please get in touch – and if you’re ever in Sussex, do come and see for yourself how easy it is to use our campervans, all year round.

 Click here for our Sussex Campervans map and opening hours.
 See you soon!

 A Co-Founder at Sussex Campervans, Rebekah has played a major role in Sussex Campervans journey to becoming a trusted brand and one of the UK’s camping industry leaders.
 An authentic campervan veteran, Rebekah regularly battles all of the elements with her family to help test and perfect campervans for our clients.